agarwaltech/agarwaltech/README.md

 > *"An AI that doesn't just answer — it acts."*

-AI-powered IT helpdesk assistant .
+AI-powered IT helpdesk assistant.
 Uses a ReAct-style agentic loop with LLaMA 3.1 and function calling to handle multi-step IT queries end-to-end.

 ```
 TOOLS DEPLOYED: